NextVer-Project/Frontend/README.md

 # NextVer-App Frontend
-Welcome to the frontend repository of NextVer-App, an application designed to provide users with detailed insights into the quality and availability of movies, games, and TV series across various platforms.
-Built with Angular, CSS, TypeScript, and Bootstrap, this frontend delivers a seamless and responsive user experience, allowing users to easily browse and compare media content based on their quality, resolution, audio quality and HDR type.
+- 🎬 NextVer-App offers users detailed insights and comparisons of movie, game, and TV series quality and availability across various platforms.
+- 🔧 The app also provides admin functionalities with CRUD operations.
+- 🖥️ Frontend is built with Angular, CSS, TypeScript, and Bootstrap.
+Authentication is based on JWT.
+- 🔗 The backend part of NextVer app: GitHub Repository

-## UI
+## User Interface
-Examples of UI design.
+Examples of UI design
 ### Home page
 ![1](https://github.com/user-attachments/assets/45e99a33-6a24-4ee9-b985-448fef8a5be6)
 ### Login page